 Stephanie joined Watsi on January 29th, 2015.
-Eight years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephanie's most recent donation traveled 8,500 miles to support Peter, an ambitious 21-year-old from Kenya, to fund a surgery to stabilize and heal his leg.
+Nine years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephanie's most recent donation traveled 8,500 miles to support Mark, an upbeat kid from Kenya, to fund clubfoot repair surgery.

 Peter is a young man who lives with his parents and two siblings.
 Peter loves soccer, and recently graduated from secondary school with hopes of joining the army.
 Peter's father, a bus driver, is the sole breadwinner for the family of five.
 In June of 2022, Peter fractured his right leg during a soccer tournament.
 He received a cast for his injury, but it became apparent that the extent of his injuries are more severe than initially anticipated.
 Peter's recent x-ray revealed a tibial shaft fracture along the length of the bone between his knee and ankle.
 Due to his injury, Peter is unable to walk without the help of crutches.
 As a result, he cannot play soccer, join the army, or work to help support his family.
 Fortunately, the surgeons at our medical partner, African Mission Healthcare, can help.
 On January 25th, Peter will undergo a procedure to repair to stabilize his leg and repair his fracture, allowing him to heal and walk again without crutches.
 Now, Peter's family is requesting $1,500 to fund this procedure.
 Peter says, “I want to serve my country as a soldier.
 This fracture is dimming my hopes of joining the forces.
 I can also not play soccer; that is my passion.
 I need this treatment to be able to use my leg again.”